What is Service Design and Why should you care.

 Genuine: Requirements need to be assessed in reality, concepts prototyped in reality, and intangible values evidenced as physical or digital truth.

-Holistic: Services needs to sustainably resolve the requirements of all stakeholders through the whole service and throughout the business.
+Holistic: Services need to sustainably resolve the requirements of all stakeholders through the whole service and throughout the business.

 This service design framework is similar to the type of concepts you see associated with those working in user experience design and digital transformation.